When Less is More: 8-bit Quantization Improves Continual Learning in Large Language Models: Analysis

+\paragraph{Amplification under continual learning.} When tasks were learned sequentially without replay, these modest differences were amplified, with the high-precision FP16 model exhibiting the sharpest degradation.
+For example, under 0\% replay, FP16 NLU retention collapsed by roughly 30 points after subsequent Math and Code training---with several individual tasks falling toward chance level---whereas the quantized models, and INT4 in particular, retained substantially more of their prior NLU accuracy (Figure~\ref{fig:backward_accuracy}).

 \paragraph{Replay as a stabilizer.} Increasing the replay buffer size mitigated this amplification.
-At 20\% replay, the gap between 4-bit and FP16 shrank back to single digits (4-bit: 78.95\% vs FP16: 77.91\% average NLU).
-Thus, the critical finding is not that 4-bit quantization is intrinsically harmful, but that its interaction with replay size determines long-term retention.
+At 20\% replay, the gap between INT4 and FP16 shrank back to single digits (INT4: 78.95\% vs FP16: 77.91\% average NLU).
+Thus, the critical finding is not that INT4 quantization is intrinsically harmful, but that its interaction with replay size determines long-term retention.

 \paragraph{Interpretation.} We posit that the unexpected performance gap between FP16 and the quantized models under replay may stem from how quantization noise interacts with continual learning dynamics.
 One possible explanation is that the high-precision FP16 model is more susceptible to overfitting on new task gradients.
 Its stability, while beneficial for the initial task, could allow new updates to overwrite prior knowledge more cleanly, thus exacerbating catastrophic forgetting.